 In Year 10, the GCSE curriculum starts in earnest and parents are invited to a Sixth Form Evening to consider further education or employment routes after Kingswood House.
-Our experienced careers advisor meets with each family in the summer term, after exam results are received, where future opportunities are matched against each boy’s attainment, personality and skills.
+Our experienced careers advisor meets with each family in the summer term, after exam results are received, where future opportunities are matched against each pupil’s attainment, personality and skills.

 There is a broad and exciting range of contemporary initiatives to complement our academic curriculum.
 The STRIDE programme is a dynamic Business & Entrepreneurial module undertaken in Year 9 alongside which the Bronze and Silver Duke of Edinburgh Award Scheme commences.
-Boys represent the school in competitive fixtures across all major sports and are able to audition for the School Production.
+Pupils represent the school in competitive fixtures across all major sports and are able to audition for the School Production.

-At Kingswood House, the Senior Years offer an unparalleled opportunity for boys to learn, mature and grow in self-esteem in a friendly, supportive environment of mutual respect.
+At Kingswood House, the Senior Years offer an unparalleled opportunity for our students to learn, mature and grow in self-esteem in a friendly, supportive environment of mutual respect.
 The new “Peter Brooks” building, which opened in September 2018, is a wonderful resource and boasts customised teaching accommodation as well as a common room, a seminar room, a library, an exam room and offices for senior staff.